apache/apisix/docs/en/latest/terminology/global-rule.md

 ## Description

 A [Plugin](./plugin.md) configuration can be bound directly to a [Route](./route.md), a [Service](./service.md) or a [Consumer](./consumer.md).
 But what if we want a Plugin to work on all requests?
 This is where we register a global Plugin with Global Rule.

+Compared with the plugin configuration in Route, Service, Plugin Config, and Consumer, the plugin in the Global Rules is always executed first.

 ## Example